MachinePhoenix/homepage/content/_index.md

       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '2'

+   - block: markdown
+    content:
+      title: Honors and Awards
+      text:
+       * Outstanding Undergraduate Graduate of Shanghai Jiao Tong University, University level, 5\%, 2023
+    design:
+      # See Page Builder docs for all section customization options.
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'

   - block: features
     id: skills